-1 Foreword of the Board of Directors
+Foreword of the BOARD OF DIRECTORS

-2 Main Events of 2020
+2 Main Events of 2021

 3 National Development Fund II.

 4 National Development Fund I.

 5 Slovak Asset Management

-6 European Investment Advisory
+5 European Investment Advisory

-7 Legal Status and Statutory Bodies
+7 Legal Status of Our Companies and Their Statutory Bodies

-8 Other Information
+3 Other Information

 9 Annexes

-Annex 1: Financial Statements for 2020
+Annex 1: Financial Statements for 2021

-Annex 2: Report on the Consistency of the Annual Report with the Financia
+Annex 2: Report on the Consistency of the Annual Report

-Statements
+with the Financial Statements